 Remember to implement an SLO, and it is best to use concrete metrics to measure success.
 For example, you can set a target report load time of 10 seconds and measure the success of this metric.

 When my two children were growing, I often heard their daycare teachers telling them, “Sharing is caring.”
 The sharing principle in a DataOps world means self-service and the ability to collaborate over the data while maintaining the data’s governance.
-Accessible and understandable data empowers data scientists and analysts and the sharing principle in this framework provides that lift.
+Accessible and understandable data empowers data scientists and analysts, and this framework's sharing principle provides that lift.

 Another important aspect of sharing is continuous improvement.
-As you create a culture of transparency through open sharing, your data program will continue to improve with lessons learned, and retrospectives.
-For example, when a major failure in the ingest process happens, this could be an opportunity to retrospect the entire process and understand how this could be prevented in the future.
+As you create a culture of transparency through open sharing, your data program will continue to improve with lessons learned and retrospectives.
+For example, when a major failure in the ingest process happens, this could be an opportunity to retrospect the entire process and understand how this could be prevented.

 As you enter this journey of becoming a data-driven organization, it’s important to understand the framework that can help organizations conquer this objective.
 DataOps is an absolute must if your organization wants to become data-driven.
 Using this DataOps framework borrowed from the DevOps world, your organization can step into this world with confidence that your data program will be a successful one.